rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

 ### Returning Arrays

 The `CumlArray` class can convert to any supported array type using the `to_output(output_type: str)` method.
-However, doing this explicitly is almost never needed in practice and **should be avoided** in favor of automatic conversions described below.
+However, doing this explicitly is almost never needed in practice and **should be avoided**.
+Directly converting arrays with `to_output()` will circumvent the automatic conversion system potentially causing extra or incorrect array conversions.

 ## Estimator Design